dotnet/docs/docs/core/install/macos.md

 ## Runtime or SDK

-**The SDK** is used to build and publish .NET apps and libraries.
-Installing the SDK includes both the standard .NET and the ASP.NET Core runtimes.
-The latest SDK supports building apps for previous versions of .NET.
-For example, you can use .NET 8.0 SDK to build apps that target .NET 6.0.

-**The runtime** is used to run apps created with .NET.
+The **runtime** is used to run apps created with .NET.
 When an app author publishes an app, they can include the runtime with their app.
 If they don't include the runtime, it's up to the user to install the correct runtime.

 There are two runtimes you can install on macOS, and both are included with the SDK.